dario-vega/timesten-operator-k8s-livelab/deploy-timesten/deploy-timesten.md

     ```
     <copy>cd cm_mytimestendb</copy>
     ```
-3. Create the db.ini file in this ConfigMap directory (cm_sample, in this example).
-In this db.ini file, define the PermSize and DatabaseCharacterSet connection attributes.
+3. Create the `db.ini` file in this ConfigMap directory.
+In this `db.ini` file, define the `PermSize` and `DatabaseCharacterSet` connection attributes.

     ```
     <copy>vi db.ini</copy>